Crunch time for UN climate talks as Friday deadline looms

 SHARM EL-SHEIKH, Egypt (AP) — Global climate talks approached crunch time on Friday, the final scheduled day of negotiations that are expected to go past their deadline as chances of a deal still looked unclear.

+A new draft cover decision from the Egyptian presidency came out Friday morning, half the size of Thursday’s 20-page document that was criticized for being vague and bloated.
+But this new 10-page one still has little new compared to previous years and plenty of places with yet-to-be-decided options.
+And some of the most talked about proposals, from the European Union, Barbados and India aren’t in it, reflecting the Egyptian presidency’s priorities.

-The European Union made a surprise proposal late Thursday that could help buoy chances of an agreement.
+The EU made a surprise proposal late Thursday that could help buoy chances of an agreement.
 The proposal would tie compensation for climate disasters to tougher emissions cuts, two of the thorniest issues at the meeting.

 In climate negotiations, loss and damage refers to the idea that rich nations, which have historically done the most to contribute to climate change, should compensate developing countries most impacted.
 Mitigation refers to efforts to slow global warming, like drastically reducing emissions of greenhouse gases.